Enterprise Asset Management: Does Your IT System Accurately Represent Your Physical Assets?

 Where and how to start?

-Many times, I have seen that a systematic assessment can be a very useful tool to lay a robust foundation of the journey from untrusted data to trusted data.
+Many times, I have seen that a systematic assessment can be very useful to lay a robust foundation of the journey from untrusted to trusted data.
 The journey might begin at one pilot site.
 I will be sharing in my next blog, the details on:

 - How to make the assessments effective and efficient?